mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 * Using SQL's **GROUP BY** on a table (a DataFrame can be registred as a table or rows with named columns)

+## Data Structure
+In computer science, a data structure is a data organization, management, and storage format that is usually chosen for efficient access to data.

+There are numerous types of data structures, generally built upon simpler primitive data types.
+Well known examples are:

+* Array
+* Linked List
+* Record
+* Tuples
+* Hash tables
+* Graphs
+* Tables
+* Tree
+* Binary tree

 ## Difference between Spark's Action and Transformation
 A Spark transformation (such as `map()`, `filter()`, `reduceByKey()`,